 A False Positive is when a file is incorrectly detected as harmful, usually because its code or behavior resembles known harmful programs.
 A False Positive will usually be fixed in a subsequent database update without any action needed on your part.
 If you wish, you may also:

 First check if your F-Secure security program is using the latest updates, then try scanning the file again.

-After checking, if you believe the file or program is still incorrectly detected, you can submit a sample of it to F-Secure Labs for analysis and correction:
+After checking, if you still believe the file is incorrectly detected, you can submit a sample of it for re-analysis.

-If you are positive that the suspect file is safe and you want to continue using it, you can exclude it from further scanning by the F-Secure security product:
+If you are certain that the file is safe and want to continue using it, you can exclude it from further scanning by the F-Secure security product.

 Note: You need administrative rights to change the settings.